McCLIM/McCLIM/Backends/beagle/README.txt

     then back on the McCLIM Listener window).
-    Additionally, clicking on a scroll-bar (for example) makes the window key, so clicking on a view that accepts keyboard input (interactor) won't then allow keyboard input.
+    Additionally, clicking on a scroll-bar (for example) makes the window key, so clicking on a view that accepts keyboard input (interactor) within this window won't then allow keyboard input.
     We should stop scroll-bars being able to get keyboard input...

 7. Keyboard events are not handled "properly" as far as any OS X user will